Garland, Cavaliers agree to 5-year, $193 million extension - NewsBreak

 Garland, Cavaliers agree to 5-year, $193 million extension

-CLEVELAND — (AP) — Darius Garland's rapid rise to elite NBA status is complete.

-Cleveland's All-Star point guard agreed Saturday to a five-year, $193 million contract extension, his agent Rich Paul of Klutch Sports told the Associated Press.
+Cavaliers All-Star point guard Darius Garland has agreed to a five-year, $193 million contract extension, his agent Rich Paul told the Associated Press on Saturday.

-The fifth overall pick in 2019, Garland has quickly developed into one of the game's best all-around guards.
+The fifth overall pick in 2019, Garland has quickly developed into one of the NBA's top point guards.
 Last season, he averaged 21.7 points and 8.6 assists in 68 games while helping the Cavs win 22 more games than the previous season.

 Garland agreed to the same deal that another elite young guard, Ja Morant of the Memphis Grizzlies, struck earlier in the week as the majority of the league’s offseason business began getting underway.